Winner of the James Beard/ KitchenAid Cookbook of the Year 2000 and Winner of the Beard Award for the Best Writing on Food 2000.

 posted: 07/23/2009

-Penne with Grilled Chicken, Grilled Portobello Mushroom, and Grilled Scallions
+Penne with Grilled Chicken, Portobello and Scallions

 (Italy)